All Episodes

 We just need to prove that it was motivated in part by a desire to harm Muslims.

-And we have alleged that you infer that desire if in fact the vast majority of Muslims are unaffected.
+Why do you infer that desire if, in fact, the vast majority of Muslims are unaffected?

 Well, Your Honor, in part you can infer it from intent evidence.

-I mean, there are statements that we've quoted in our complaint uh that are rather shocking evidence of intent to discriminate against Muslims, given that we haven't even had any discovery yet.
+I mean, there are statements that we've quoted in our complaint that are rather shocking evidence of intent to discriminate against Muslims, given that we haven't even had any discovery yet.

 All right, news roundup and information overload hour of the Sean Hannity show.

-The first cut you heard was from the Seattle judge James Ropart about ruling for the temporary restraining order, and what you heard the second time was the Ninth Circuit court judge Richard Clifton, you know, arguing, well, how do you say this is potentially a Muslim ban when ninety percent of Muslims are not impacted by this,
+And what you heard the second time was the Ninth Circuit Court Judge Richard Clifton, you know, arguing, well, how do you say this is potentially a Muslim ban when 90% of Muslims are not impacted by this?

-and in fact, that both the Obama administration and the Trump administration and Congress had identified these seven countries as it relates to issues involving terror, not involving religion.
+And in fact, that both the Obama administration and the Trump administration and Congress had identified these seven countries as it relates to issues involving terror not involving religion.

-Um 800 941 Sean is our toll-free telephone number if you want to be a part of this program.
+800-941-Sean is our toll-free telephone number if you want to be a part of this program.

-Uh let me first start with where both of you and Daniel, I'll start with you.
+Let me first start with where both of you and Daniel, I'll start with you.

-You know, I know we had a Department of Justice lawyer arguing the the case last night for the administration because Jeff Sessions won't be sworn in till later tonight, and I'm watching this whole thing and I'm thinking I could argue this better in my sleep.
+You know, I know we had a Department of Justice lawyer arguing the case last night for the administration because Jeff Sessions won't be sworn in until later tonight.

 It was frustrating to me.